-It was not a language that made man emerge from the animal kingdom, but its mathematization.
+It was not a language that made humans emerge from the animal kingdom, but its mathematization.

 Trialistic Cosmology